 If a parent/carer is concerned about SEND provision for their child, initial contact should be made with the class teacher.
-A meeting will be arranged, which may include the Headteacher and/or SENCO, to discuss the concern.
-Parents/carers can request an appointment with the Headteacher directly.
+A meeting will be arranged, which may include the Headteacher and/or SENDCo, to discuss the concern.
+Parents/carers can request an appointment with the SENDCo or Headteacher directly.

-SENDIASS (01865 810516) is available to support parents in meetings concerning their child's progress and welfare.
+SENDIASS SENDIASS Oxfordshire - Provide Support to people with SENs in Oxfordshire (01865 810516) is available to support parents in meetings concerning their child's progress and welfare.